Jackson Jr., Morant lead Grizzlies past Spurs 134-121

 Dillon Brooks also scored 22 points and Jonas Valanciunas added 21 as six Memphis players scored in double figures.

-The Spurs’ play Friday night was not indicative of their recent performances in which they recorded double-digit wins over Eastern Conference leaders Milwaukee and Boston earlier in the week.

-”If you don’t bring it in the NBA, you don’t win,” Spurs coach Gregg Popovich said. ”I think we had three or four guys who were no-shows, and that didn’t help.”

-DeMar DeRozan held up his end, matching his season-high with 36 points, and adding nine assists and nine rebounds for the Spurs.
+DeMar DeRozan matched his season-high with 36 points, and added nine assists for the Spurs.
 LaMarcus Aldridge and Bryn Forbes each scored 21 points, combining to go 9 of 17 from 3-point range.

-”Lately, I think we’ve been playing better than we’ve played all season,” Forbes said, adding ”(Friday), it was the small things.”

-Unlike when the Spurs defeated the Grizzlies 145-115 on Dec.
-23, Memphis charged to a double-digit lead in the first half, with the margin reaching 15 points.
-But the Grizzlies squandered much of the advantage in the closing minutes of the first half, clinging to a 63-57 lead at halftime.
+Rudy Gay added 13 points.

+One of Aldridge’s 3-pointers pulled the Spurs within 116-113 with 6:28 remaining.
+But the Grizzlies converted a trio of 3-pointers, two from Brooks, and built their lead to 125-113.
+San Antonio never got closer than eight points the rest of the way.

 DeRozan helped keep the Spurs close in the third quarter, scoring 18 in the frame as Memphis held a scant 100-98 lead heading into the fourth.